utkarshatwork/taylor-francis-marketing-analytics/README.md

 ## Business Context and Problem Statement

-Taylor & Francis invested across 4 marketing channels and 20 campaigns to attract academic authors and drive article submissions.
+Taylor & Francis invested across various marketing channels and campaigns to attract academic authors and drive article submissions.
 This project audits that investment to answer: